 Major Farran's Hat explores the reasons why Britain lost Palestine – and why its counter-insurgency policy failed.
 Setting Farran's remarkable story in the context of the first modern campaign of international terrorism, David Cesarani draws on recently declassified files of the Security Services to reveal the full extent and ambition of Jewish terrorist attacks on Britain in the late 1940s.
 Part Boys' Own adventure, part narrative history, Major Farran's Hat reveals an untold story of the final years of the British empire – with many parallels for the Middle East today.

 Major Farran’s hat has now been made into a documentary feature film called Mandate for Murder and is currently in the process of being sold to a number of broadcasters worldwide.

 About David Cesarani

 David Cesarani was born in London, England on November 13, 1956.
 He received a bachelor's degree in history from Cambridge University, a master's degree in Jewish history from Columbia University, and a doctorate in history from Oxford University.
-He wrote several books including The Jewish Chronicle and Anglo-Jewry, 1841-1991; The Holocaust; Justice Delayed: How Britain Became a Refuge for Nazi War Criminals; Arthur Koestler: The Homeless Mind; Major Farran's Hat: Murder, Scandal and Britain's War Against Jewish Terrorism, 1945-1948; and Final Solution: The Fate of the Jews, 1933-49.
-Eichmann: His Life and Crimes was published as Becoming Eichmann: Rethinking the Life, Crimes, and Trial of a 'Desk Murderer' in the United States and received a National Jewish Book Award in 2006.
-He was named to the Order of the British Empire in 2005 for his work in helping Britain establish Holocaust Memorial Day.
+He wrote several books including The Jewish Chronicle and Anglo-Jewry, 1841-1991; The Holocaust; Justice Delayed: How Britain Became a Refuge for Nazi War Criminals; Arthur Koestler: The Homeless Mind.
+David sadly passed away in October 2015.